3 surprising myths about alcohol

 3

-Excessive drinking is the same as alcoholism.
+Excessive drinking is the same as alcohol use disorder.

 How to find support